-The Directors have determined that the appropriate level of reserves should be £1,350,000 the equivalent of three months expenditure across the academy trust.
+The Directors have determined that the appropriate level of reserves should be £900,000 the equivalent of two months expenditure across the academy trust.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance, staff pay awards higher than the agreed budget, rise in pupil numbers requiring a further member of staff, staffing absence and the need to increase Special Needs cover should further high needs children be received into the schools.
-The academy trust's current level of reserves is £2,021,042.
+The academy trust's current level of free reserves is £1,843,756.
 This is the figure of both the restricted fund and unrestricted funds, excluding pension reserves.

-The Directors have reviewed the plans of the academy trust and agreed that any free reserves will be used in the future to fund:
+The Directors have reviewed the future plans of the academy trust and have set specific reserves as follows:

-- 33% towards the cost of any successful CIF bid. - Funding to support capital projects to improve the estate of the Trust outside of budget - Investment into ICT across the trust - Support for development of schools under "new" leadership a minimum of £50,000 for new heads - to develop curriculum, offer CPD etc to progress their own school development plans - Sufficient funds need to be available to support the academy trust's school improvement strategy - and therefore funds are being held to support this drive.
-A minimum of £50,000 is available to individual schools via a bidding process where they can demonstrate the effective deployment of all other financial resources (such as tutoring fund) - Sufficient funds need to be available to support the academy trust's plans for growth, therefore funds have been held for this purpose.
-This is a key priority for the academy trust moving forward.
+- Over the next two years 2023 2025, the board have agreed to invest £600,000 in additional staffing across the Trust to focus on school improvement and continued Covid recovery.
+This includes a Director of Learning, Family Support Worker, as well as additional teaching and support staff. - 33% towards the cost of any successful CIF bid. - Funding to support capital projects to improve the estate of the Trust, outside of the annual revenue budget - Investment into ICT across the trust - Support the development of new schools under new leadership, a minimum of £50,000 for new heads to develop curriculum, offer CPD etc to progress their own school development plans. - Sufficient funds need to be available the Trust's school improvement strategy and therefore funds are being held to support this drive. - £50,000 is available to individual schools via a bidding process where they can demonstrate the effective deployment of all other financial resources. - Sufficient funds need to be available to support the Trust's plans for growth, therefore funds have been held for this purpose.
+This is a key priority for the Trust moving forward.
 A minimum of £100,000 is in place to support the smooth transition of schools into the MAT